Mapping the DeFi crime landscape: an evidence-based picture: Introduction

 \item The most impacted layers of the tech stack, in terms of number of crime events, were the DeFi protocol and Cryptoasset layers.
 The most financial damages were, however, experienced on the DeFi protocol and Interface layers.

 \end{itemize}

-These key insights highlight that the CeFi sector experiences larger financial losses, whereas the DeFi sector faces more frequent attacks.
-Many of these attacks target legitimate DeFi actors who genuinely contribute to the ecosystem.
-Policymakers and investors, therefore, should prioritize the security of this ecosystem.
-Given that the sector does not yet have a reliable safety net~\cite{auer_technology_2023}, like a regulatory body that audits and verifies the functionality and security of DeFi protocols, it is crucial to protect users from criminal conduct or fraud.
-When such incidents arise, it is important that effective law enforcement responses are promptly deployed to mitigate and deter such criminal activities.
+These key insights highlight that the CeFi sector experiences larger financial losses.
+Also, many of attacks target legitimate DeFi actors who genuinely contribute to the ecosystem.
+Given that the sector does not yet have a reliable safety net~\cite{auer_technology_2023}, such as a supervision authority that systematically audits DeFi protocols or state-backed deposit insurance, it is crucial to protect actors from criminal conduct or fraud.
+This can be done by fostering collaboration between regulators and actors to establish clear guidelines for DeFi operations.
 Events where DeFi actors behave maliciously are also prevalent, but result in fewer financial damages.
 Although these events are smaller in scale, increasing user awareness that such malicious projects exists, while providing tools that can help them assess the potential risks of investing in a project should be advocated by all stakeholders in the ecosystem.
+The dataset developed for this study is available~\footnote{https://zenodo.org/records/14047933} to support research reproducibility and further analysis by other researchers.